Sevatoxin/landingpage/README.md

 ## Theme: Law

-I decided to make the theme of the landing page a law website to match it with my profession.
+I decided to make the theme of the landing page a law website.